A black 1969 Boss 429 Mustang

 You also gain the following effects:

-This Artifact can be used as a rifle.
-It is roughly the same size as a rifle but can be collapsed into a metallic disk and concealed.
+This Artifact can be used as a heavy sniper rifle.
+It is roughly the same size as a heavy sniper rifle but can be collapsed into An embroidered jacket patch of a wolf's head and concealed.
 Collapsing or expanding it costs a Quick Action.

 Attack by rolling Dexterity + Firearms, Difficulty 6.
 Successful attacks deal Contested Outcome +5 Weapon Damage.